 This page was originally created to document the work done during a winter haul out in 2002-2003.
 Since then I've added sections on follow up issues, principally having to deal with clogged sewage lines and modifications to the original work done in 2003.
-So now the principal sections of this page are:
+I also created a separate page on the replacement of the Raritan PH-II seawater flushing toilet with an Airhead composting toilet.

 The haul out over the winter of 2002-2003 was used to perform all of the below waterline projects necessary in preparation for departure on the Atlantic Circle cruise.
 In addition I took this opportunity to complete projects that I need to have complete before I moved on board in the fall of 2003.